serg1557733/docker_kubernetes/exercises/8_Ingress/task.md

 ## Task

-The task itself is *rather* simple: Create an Ingress rule that allows us to open kubernetestraining.com in our browser and see our application!
+The task itself is *rather* simple: Create an Ingress Object that allows us to open kubernetestraining.com in our browser and see our application!

 Tip: You can get "Sceleton" yaml-Files in the Kubernetes Documentation.